 Child Find Mandate

-Child Find requires that the public schools in Kentucky, Ohio, and Indiana locate and identify all children between the ages of 3 and 21 who require special education and related services.
+Child Find requires that the public schools in Louisville and Cincinnati locate and identify all children between the ages of 3 and 21 who require special education and related services.
 This means schools must make every effort to find such children within their district whether they are living at home, in a residential facility, in the hospital, or are migrants, homeless incarcerated, or wards of the state.

 Results-Driven Accountability (RDA)